 NOTE: Perform this procedure only if the account selected for data collection is not a member of the Domain Admins group.

-Open the Group Policy Management console on any domain controller in the target domain: navigate to Start → Windows Administrative Tools (Windows Server 2016) or Administrative Tools (Windows 2012 R2 and below) → Group Policy Management.
+Open the Group Policy Management console on any domain controller in the target domain: navigate to Start → Windows Administrative Tools (Windows Server 2016 and higher) or Administrative Tools (Windows 2012) → Group Policy Management.

 In the left pane, navigate to Forest: <forest_name> → Domains → <domain_name> → Domain Controllers.
 Right-click the effective domain controllers policy (by default, it is the Default Domain Controllers Policy), and select Edit from the pop-up menu.